axibase/docs-util/guide.md

 ## Issue Subjects

-* Use prefixes in subjects.
-Either repeat the category or clarify it in the prefix if the is too general.
+* Add prefix (topic) to subject.
+The topic can repeat the category or clarify it if necessary.
-  * "UI: SQL Query Statistics page error."
+  * :white_check_mark: `UI: SQL Query Statistics page error.`
-* Capitalize prefix, use regular case in the remained of the subject.
+* Use regular case (not title case) in the subject.
 * Use the imperative for features.
-  * "Storage: Add table details to data consistency page."
+  * :white_check_mark: `Storage: Add table details to data consistency page.`
 * Use descriptive sentences for bugs.
-  * "NMON Parser: property record is not updated."
+  * :white_check_mark: `NMON Parser: property record is not updated.`